 We select plays which engage truthful explorations of the human condition, are of high literary and artistic merit, and provide opportunity for performers and technicians to learn and grow their craft.With each play selection, the theatreMost plays, unless they specifically target child or family audiences, do contain some material that is potentially offensive.
 Our goal is not to avoid difficult material, but to present plays with worthwhile themes, values, and messages to the campus community.
 The theatre faculty makes decisions about play selection and editing in conjunction with an advisory committee of Rochester College faculty, staff, and administrators.
 We do not edit all materials which might offend.
 First, we are often limited by copy right laws; second, we believe that it is necessary to explore the realistic truths contained in plays as they are written.
 All editing decisions are made with the utmost sensitivity to our performers, our audiences, and the playwright.
 In order to adequately prepare our audience for a performance, disclaimers appear in our advertising to alert patrons when a play contains potentially sensitive material.

-The theatre department serves each of the five General Institutional Objectives of Rochester College.Through the entire process, from play selection, to rehearsal, to performance, we enthusiastically engage our institutional objectives as outlined below:
+The theatre department serves each of the five Institutional Learning Goals of Rochester College.Through the entire process, from play selection, to rehearsal, to performance, we enthusiastically engage our institutional objectives as outlined below:

-Communication: Students will be able to communicate effectively using a variety of written, verbal, and artistic forms.
+Communication Literacy - Students will be able to communicate effectively in a variety of written, oral, and artistic forms.